Consumer Metrics Institute

 Several words of caution need to be said to investors interested in using our information as a guide for their investment decisions:

-2) Most of the widely followed leading indicators are designed to lead the overall economy (i.e., the U.S. Gross Domestic Product or GDP), but not the equity markets, and they are revised on a monthly basis.
-In contrast, our leading indicators are measuring activities that haven't been recorded yet by GDP measurements, and our time resolution is so detailed that a week's upward movement might not ever materialize as movement within longer term or broader economic measurements (e.g., the GDP).
-Even if our indicators accurately predict current economic changes, the reported results from corporations as a result of those changes will necessarily lag our indicators by months or quarters.
-Since investment prices are in part driven by corporate reports, investment markets can lag our indicators by substantial periods.
+2) Most of the widely followed leading indicators are designed to lead the overall economy, and they are revised on a monthly basis.
+In contrast, our leading indicators are measuring only consumer activities that haven't been recorded yet by the BEA's measurements, and our time resolution is so detailed that a week's upward movement might not ever materialize as movement within longer term or broader economic measurements.
+Even if our indicators accurately predict current economic changes, the reported levels of factory activities as a result of those changes will necessarily lag our indicators by months or quarters.

-Thus our indexes should probably not be used as the sole (or even primary) source of information for investment decisions.
-Nevertheless, the indexes probably should be considered useful components in the overall investment decision process.
+Thus our indexes should not be used as the sole (or even primary) source of information for investment decisions.
+Nevertheless, our many indexes probably should be considered useful components in the overall investment decision process.

 Are you aware of any potential bias in the indexes and percentiles?